joshukraine/dotfiles/README.md

 After running `install.sh` there are still a couple of things that need to be done.

 * Add machine-specific configs as needed. (see Machine-specific Configs below)
-* Set up iTerm2 or Terminal.app profile (see details below).
+* Set up iTerm2 or Alacritty profile (see details below).
 * Complete [Brew Bundle][brew-bundle] with `brew bundle install`
 * Add personal data to `~/.gitconfig.local`, `~/.vimrc.local`, `~/dotfiles/local/config.fish.local`, and `~/.zshrc.local` as needed.
 * After opening Neovim, run [`:checkhealth`][checkhealth] and resolve errors/warnings.
 * If using Fish, customize your setup by running the `fish_config` command.

+## Setting up iTerm2

+Thanks to a [great blog post][blog-post] by Trevor Brown, I learned that you can quickly set up iTerm2 by exporting your profile.
+Here are the steps.

+1. Open iTerm2.
+1. Select iTerm2 > Preferences.
+1. Under the General tab, check the box labeled "Load preferences from a custom folder or URL:"
+1. Press "Browse" and point it to `~/dotfiles/machines/<hostname>/com.googlecode.iterm2.plist`.
+1. Restart iTerm2.

+## Setting up Alacritty

+Getting set up after a fresh install is simple.

+1. Tweak preferences in `~/dotfiles/machines/<hostname>/alacritty.yml`.
+1. Uncomment Alacritty terminfo lines in  `~/dotfiles/machines/<hostname>/tmux.conf.custom`
+1. Run Alacritty!

 ## Machine-specific Configs